Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_in_snowflake_python_worksheets/getting_started_with_snowpark_in_snowflake_python_worksheets.md

 ### Create a Snowflake Trial Account

-Sign up for a free, 30-day trial by following this [link](https://signup.snowflake.com/?lab=getStartedWithSnowparkInPythonWorksheets) (which will land you back into the trial setup page).
+Sign up for a free, 30-day trial by following this [link](https://signup.snowflake.com/?lab=getStartedWithSnowparkInPythonWorksheets) (which will land you back into the trial setup page titled "Getting Started with Snowpark in Snowflake Python Worksheets").
 We recommend the region closest to you.
 We recommend the most popular edition, Enterprise, but any edition will work for this lab.

+If you already have a Snowflake account, follow the instructions below.

 ### Login and Setup Lab